 Different varieties of cucumbers grow in different ways.
 Some are vining, and others are bush.
 Vines spread out horizontally (and vertically, if you use a trellis), while bush varieties are more compact.

 Bush cucumber varieties are better suited for small spaces, but they don’t produce as much fruit as vining cucumbers.

 Cucumber plants are also usually classified as slicing, pickling, or burpless.

 Like they sound, slicing cucumbers are best for slicing and eating fresh, whereas pickling cucumbers are smaller and better for making pickles.
 Burpless cucumbers contain less cucurbitacin, which is what makes pickles bitter and can cause some people to burp.

 When selecting a type of cucumber, make sure to understand its specific needs for growth and care.

 Cucumber Plant Stages

 Despite the many different varieties of cucumbers, cucumber plant stages are relatively predictable, including sowing, germination, seedling, growth, flowering, fruit, and harvest.

 Below, you’ll find information about each stage and growing tips.
-However, for more details and a step-by-step guide to planting the fruit, visit this post about How to Plant Cucumbers.
+However, for more details and step-by-step instructions, learn how to grow cucumbers with our detailed guide.

 1. Sowing the Seeds